-The bill has been introduced by State Senator Kevin Parker as Senate Bill S03616. and the Assembly bill will be introduced by Assemblyman Kevin Cahill.
-Please contact your state senator, urge them to get active in supporting these bills.
-If Cahill or Parker are your representative, thank them for becoming the lead sponsors.
-Instructions are in this document, so get creative!
-You can make an art postcard, call their office, or send an email.
+The bill has been introduced by State Senator Kevin Parker as Senate Bill S03616—and in the Assembly the bill has been introduced by Assembly Member Kevin Cahill as Assembly Bill A6967.
+Please contact your state senator and assembly member and urge them to get active in supporting these bills!
+Let’s thank Cahill and Parker for becoming the lead sponsors.
+Some suggestions and instructions for contacting your representatives are in this document, so get creative!

 Send us an image of your note to your representatives: email@example.com!

 Arising from profound love and deep respect for the earth, the Green Dragon Earth Initiative is an ongoing effort by the sangha of the Mountains and Rivers Order to address the individual, institutional, national and global degradation of our planet.
 Recognizing that all life springs forth from an intricate, causally-related web of interdependence, every action intended to benefit one part must benefit the whole.
 This Initiative thus focuses on the whole of the Earth, its creatures, and human society.
 Issues of social and environmental justice are also within the scope of this Initiative.

 Through regular meetings and action events, MRO sangha members are invited to meet at Zen Mountain Monastery and the Zen Center of New York City to gather and share information about, and organize responses to, those issues involving the health of the planet that seem most urgent.
 The Initiative is part and parcel with a broader Dharma Action Initiative that attempts to take on a variety of social and economic issues effecting our communities, our country, and our world.